Henri Winkelman Award 2019

 The Second Award

-On 29th of May 2019, the annual award show of the Henri Winkelman Award will take place at the Willem de Kooning Academy (WdKA).
+On 29th of May 2019, the annual award show of the Henri Winkelman Award has taken place at the Willem de Kooning Academy (WdKA).
 The Henri Winkelman Award has been created seven years ago by the Stichting Ondernermersbelangen Rotterdam.
 This foundation supports young innovative entrepreneurs on their way with two incentive prices of € 10 000 and € 5 000.

 What is your occupation now?